ThomasPoeschmann/edl-parser/README.md

 This is not a complete EDL parser.
 It's a tool which I quickly hacked on a sunday morning to get some content for my purpose out of some EDL files.
 Use with caution.

+We will output the frame fractions for the date part as Excel-friendly time fractions.
+The fractions will be calculated based on a 25 fps format.
+You will have to adapt the code to fix this.

+Example input file:

+Example output:

 # How to Build

 This program was written in Java.
 To build the software, you